Tyrowo/tyro_work/README.md

 done - set up favicon
 done - figure out tiled background image done - -- have content go over it.
-Stack? with that and the rest of the content in a column?
+Stack? with that and the rest of the content in a column? done - set up splash

--> then figure out randomization of image to different stored assets.
+figure out randomization of image to different stored assets.

-set up splash

 set up light and dark themes
 see if the scaffold body theme color applies to all containers in that color? if so that would be great